sethvargo/terraform-provider-filesystem/README.md

 other cloud resources, resolving them at runtime.
 This allows you to read and write files from other sources without worrying about dependency ordering.

+**Q: How is this different than [terraform-provider-local][terraform-provider-local]?**<br>
+A: There are quite a few differences:

+1. The equivalent "reader" is a data source.
+Data sources are resolved before resources run, meaning it is not possible to use the data source to read a file that is created _during_ the terraform run.
+Terraform will fail early that it could not read the file.
+This provider specifically addresses that challenge by using a resource instead of a data source.

+1. The equivalent "reader" does not expose all the fields of the stat file (like mode and owner permissions).

+1. The equivalent "writer" does not allow setting file permissions, controlling parent directory creation, or controlling deletion behavior.
+Additionally, as a **super ultra bad thing**, the file permissions are written as 0777 (globally executable), leaving a large security loophole.

+1. The equivalent "writer" does not use a atomic file write.
+For large file chunks, this can result in a partially committed file and/or improper permissions that compromise security.

+1. Neither the equivalent "reader" nor the "writer" limit the size of the file being read/written.
+This poses a security threat as an attacker could overflow the process (think about Terraform running arbitrary configuration as a hosted service).

+1. The terraform-provider-local stores the full path of the file in the state, rendering the configurations un-portable.
+This provider calculates the filepath relative to the Terraform module, allowing for more flexibility.

 **Q: Is it secure?**<br>
 A: The contents of files written and read are stored **in plain text** in the statefile.
 They are marked as sensitive in the output, but they will still be